island-lang/island-lang.github.io/README.md

 let db3 = databaseWithMyConnection with name = "DB3"
 ```

-_Note:_ in case some fields have default values but the desired behavior is to have those fields undefined on the partial object, their default values can be "erased" by explicitly applying the `no` modifier during the `with` application:
+In case some fields have default values but the desired behavior is to have those fields undefined on the partial object, their default values **can be "erased"** by explicitly applying the `no` modifier within the `with` expression:

 ```isl
 class Person